-Walk 3 minutes up via Almirante Montt or share a colectivo (CLP280/US$0.50) or taxi (CLP1.000/US$2).
+Walk 3 minutes up via Almirante Montt, share a colectivo (CLP280/US$0.50) or take a taxi (CLP1.000/US$2).
 You can also walk up via Cumming and then use the Reina Victoria city elevator (CLP100/US$0.25) and get in through our entrance on Pasaje Dimalow.

 From the bus terminal (10-15minutes):

 Hop on a microbus with destination Aduana (CLP300/US0.6), Get off at Bellavista, walk to Anibal Pinto and walk up Almirante Montt.

 Buy a Turbus ticket to the terminal ‘Pajaritos’ just after the baggage and visa clearance.
 At the ‘Pajaritos’ terminal buy a Turbus or Pullmann bus ticket to Valparaiso.
 They are very comfortable and not expensive at all (CLP5.000/US$10).
 On the bus they will ask you where you want to get off.
 Just say ‘al terminal de Valparaiso’.